klaytn/kips/KIPs/kip-draft_kgp6.md

     }

     /**
-     * Sender struct to store the details of sender and approver addresses */ struct Sender {
+     * Retired struct to store the details of retired and approver addresses */ struct Retired {
-        address sender;
+        address retired;
         address[] approvers;
     }

     /**
-     * Receiver struct to store reciever and amount
+     * Newbie struct to store reciever and amount
      */
-    struct Receiver {
+    struct Newbie {
-        address receiver;
+        address newbie;
         uint256 amount;
     }

     /**
      * Storage
      */
-    Sender[] public senders; //array of sender structs Receiver[] public receivers; //array of receiver structs Status public status; //current status of the contract uint256 public rebalanceBlockNumber; //Block number of the execution of rebalancing string public memo; //result of the treasury fund rebalance
+    Retired[] public retirees; //array of retired structs Newbie[] public newbies; //array of newbie structs Status public status; //current status of the contract uint256 public rebalanceBlockNumber; //Block number of the execution of rebalancing string public memo; //result of the treasury fund rebalance